 Kohl’s is a popular retailer that focuses on clothing, home goods, and general merchandise.
 Check for periodic free shipping offers (typically on orders greater than $50) throughout the holiday season.
 Cyber Monday discounts exceed 50% on many name-brand clothing items, with bargain brands selling for even more.

 Gap is slashing prices on select clothing and jewelry items by upwards of 50% in many cases.
-If you’re getting an early start on Cyber Monday shopping, the promo code EXTEND earns you an additional 50% off site-wide through Cyber Weekend (ending Sunday, November 29, 2015).
+If you’re getting an early start on Cyber Monday shopping, use the promo code TGIF50 to get 50% off storewide through Black Friday (November 25, 2016).
 Orders of $50 or more earn free shipping.

-Old Navy’s Cyber Monday sale sees prices slashed by 50% or more on select categories.
+Old Navy‘s Cyber Monday sale sees prices slashed by 50% or more on select categories.
+(If you’re getting an early start on Cyber Monday shopping, everything in the store is 50% off through November 25, 2016.)
 Shipping is free on orders over $50.
 Earn an extra 15% off when you sign up for the Old Navy Visa Card and make your first purchase in any amount.

-In addition to much deeper discounts on a wide range of merchandise, Target is offering a 15% site-wide Cyber Monday discount to patrons who use the discount code CYBER15.
-The discount comes off your pretax order balance at checkout.
+In addition to much deeper discounts on a wide range of merchandise, Target is offering a 15% site-wide Cyber Monday discount to patrons who shop in-store or online on Sunday, November 27th, or on Monday, November 28th.
 Also, Target REDcard customers get an additional 5% off their orders.
 Customers in the continental United States get free standard shipping on all orders, regardless of order size.
 REDcard customers get free shipping anywhere, regardless of location or order size.

 For an online marketplace more commonly associated with electronics and collectors’ items, eBay has a surprisingly large stock of new clothing and accessories.
-The latter category boasts some of the best Cyber Monday deals around, with upwards of 80% off on jewelry and bags.
+The latter category boasts some of the best Cyber Monday deals around, with upwards of 85% off jewelry, watches, and bags.

 Includes laundry equipment, refrigerators and freezers, cooking equipment, dishwashing equipment, home mechanicals, and similar items